SSWConsulting/SSW.Rules.Content/rules/make-complaints-a-positive-experience/rule.md

 If solving the issue(s) is within your power, you should action it (or put a plan into motion) right away.
 But this may not always be the case - maybe you're a developer and the customer is upset about an invoice.
 In that case...

-1. Conference in the appropriate resources.
+3. Conference in the appropriate resources.
+While you have them on the call, don't let them go

 ::: greybox
 Okay, let's try and get this sorted right now.
 Is it okay with you if I bring in [relevant person] to help work this out?